Best supplements for Indian athletes: an honest evidence-based guide

 These have real but modest evidence in specific situations.
 Optional, never essential.

 Beta-alanine.
-Useful for events lasting roughly one to four minutes — 400 m running, hard rowing intervals, certain MMA rounds, repeated sprint sports.
+Useful for events lasting roughly one to four minutes — 400 m running, hard rowing intervals, certain MMA rounds, repeated sprint sports — where the ISSN position stand finds a small but real benefit (Trexler et al., J Int Soc Sports Nutr, 2015).
 Dose around 3–6 grams a day for several weeks to load muscle carnosine.
 Causes a harmless tingling sensation called paraesthesia.

 Citrulline malate.
 Modest benefit for muscle pump, reps-to-failure, and possibly endurance.
 6–8 grams pre-training.
 Safe.
 The effect is small but measurable in trained lifters.